denilsonsa/midi-pipewire-volume/README.md

 * [ ] Write a nice function to change the profile of a device.
 * [ ] Write a lot of unit tests, possibly as doctests.
 * [x] Figure out a nice configuration format.
 Or maybe just a simple API so that users can write their own code.
-* [x] Write a debouncing/throttle function.
-Maybe.
-    * [ ] Get rid of this debouncing function.
-Doesn't work well enough for this use-case.
-(The implementation is correct, but it's the wrong tool for this job.)
 * [x] Write a function to send updates to `ddcutil-service`.
 * [ ] Write a help function.
 Well, just use `argparse`.
 But write a parameter that prints out:
     * All the currently available MIDI devices/ports.